 Director of the Family Involvement Laboratory

-Yu (Tina) Chen is a second-year doctoral student in Human Development.
+Yu (Tina) Chen is a fourth-year doctoral student in Human Development.
 She received her Bachelor of Arts degree in Psychology and Economics from Grinnell College.
 Before coming to UMD, Tina worked as a lab manager with Dr. Kathy Hirsh-Pasek at Temple University.
 Her research focuses on how parent-child interactions and home environment shape child outcomes.
 She is particularly interested in mothers and fathers from at-risk families and their input to and ways of interacting with their children.

 Dr. Jerry West is an affiliate at the University of Maryland, College of Education.
 His research interests include school readiness, child care and early education, mothers’ and fathers’ involvement in their children’s education, and kindergarten in the U.S. He received a Ph.D. in sociology from the University of North Carolina, Chapel Hill in 1979 with a concentration in social psychology.
 Over his 30+ year career, he has designed and directed national cross-sectional studies of preschool, school-age children, and adults, and national longitudinal surveys of children’s development and learning from birth through middle childhood.
 He has trained hundreds of graduate students, junior and senior faculty from different disciplines on how to accurately use data from the national child development, early childhood and elementary school studies to answer key questions in child development and education.
 As a Senior Fellow at Mathematica Policy Research for more than 10 years, Dr. West directed the Head Start Family and Child Experiences Survey (FACES) and other large-scale studies.
 Prior to joining Mathematica, he was the Director of the Early Childhood and Household Studies Program at the U.S. Department of Education’s National Center for Education Statistics (NCES).